Physically-Motivated Guiding States for Local Hamiltonians: Containment of the Guided Local Hamiltonian Problem in BQP

+For \sc{no} instances, all eigenvalues satisfy $\lambda \ge b$, so any $\varepsilon$-accurate energy estimate exceeds the acceptance threshold except with probability at most $\eta$.
+Thus the algorithm rejects with probability at least $1-\eta$.
+Since each execution of QPE has polynomial cost and the total number of repetitions is polynomial, the overall procedure constitutes a uniform polynomial-time quantum algorithm with bounded error, and therefore lies in \cl{BQP}.

-By combining \cref{thmt@@EfficientStatePreparation,thmt@@EfficientEncodedStatePreparation}, with the fact that all the physically-motivated semi-classical states defined in \cref{sec:prelim_phys_mot}, besides the Fendley type, can be prepared efficiently from their respective classical descriptions (\cref{subsec:mps_prep,subsec:Gauss_prep}), we summarise our first main result as:
+By combining \cref{lma:efficient_state_preparation,lma:efficient_encoded_state_preparation} with the fact that all physically motivated semi-classical guiding states defined in \cref{sec:bqp_hardness}, with the exception of Fendley states, admit efficient preparation from their respective classical descriptions (\cref{app:bqp_containment}), we formalise this conclusion as the following theorem.